Importers – Tariff preference certificates

 The forms must meet certain legal requirements in respect of size, weight of paper, layout and background pattern.
 In a significant number of circumstances Customs authorities across Europe have reported that forms are not compliant as they do not meet the correct legal requirements such as using the wrong colour or background pattern.

-The European Commission has notified preference receiving countries to remind them of the legal requirements and their obligations.
+The European Commission have notified preference receiving countries to remind them of the legal requirements and their obligations.
 However, whilst the stock of ‘irregular’ certificates is exhausted, member states can continue to process the forms subject to all the usual conditions.

 HMRC have published a table which lists the countries who have issued ‘irregular’ certificates as well as cut-off dates after which only forms that fully satisfy the requirements will be accepted.
 In certain cases, this may result in importers having to request retrospective certificates from suppliers.